-I was a little disappointed that the delivery day was so far way.
+I was a little disappointed that the delivery day was so far away.
 But I assumed it would be fine.
 I’d just take off a couple hours of work.
 I didn’t think anything could threaten the delivery.

-But the next day, and everyday since, I have been obsessively watching the Weather Channel.
+But the next day, and every day since, I have been obsessively watching the Weather Channel.
 Shout out to the hurricane experts.

-Yesterday afternoon, Mama Bear sent a family group chat saying that she had reserved four hotel rooms at Disney World, and that myself and Aunt Dara were invited.
+Yesterday afternoon, Mama Bear sent a family group chat saying that she had reserved four hotel rooms at Disney World and that myself and Aunt Dara were invited.

-I weighted my options.
+I weighed my options.
 The boys have never been to Disney World without me.
 They are my family, but my other family is here, and I needed to be with them.
 I needed to take care of myself first.

 So today I pulled into the driveway and saw all three BMW’s parked in the driveway.
 I knew at that moment that Big Bear was home from school.
-Usually one of the X5’s is gone when I show up, in transit to take BB to school.
+Usually, one of the X5’s is gone when I show up, in transit to take BB to school.